-More and more organizations today are turning to the cloud as a solution for their data and network computing needs.
+More and more organizations today are turning to cloud computing solutions for their data and network computing needs.
 Given the substantial cost savings offered by cloud migration, it’s no wonder that the cloud is fast approaching the status of standard practice.
 Combined with the possibilities offered by colocation data centers and edge computing, shifting to a cloud architecture provides organizations with unprecedented IT flexibility.

 This might seem like an obvious question, but it’s worthwhile to ask whether or not adopting a cloud-based infrastructure is worthwhile.
-The decision to migrate is, in the end, a business decision rather than an IT decision.
-While IT personnel think of the cloud in terms of technical specifications, bandwidth, and security, the primary advantages come in the form of more “big picture” areas like increased productivity, cost effectiveness, and scalability.
+Migrating to the cloud is, in the end, a business decision rather than an IT decision.
+While IT personnel think of the cloud in terms of technical specifications, bandwidth, and security, the primary advantages of cloud migration come in the form of more “big picture” areas like increased productivity, cost-effectiveness, and scalability.

 Migrating to the cloud allows companies to get more out of their own IT team, which will spend less time maintaining infrastructure and devote more energy to enhancing existing services and implementing new measures to integrate systems and enhance productivity.
 Freed from the costly burden of purchasing, maintaining, and upgrading expensive servers, companies can invest in a range of other areas to promote innovation and growth.

-But the migration doesn’t make sense for everyone.
-If the potential benefits of cloud migration are outweighed by the risks, companies face a difficult choice.
+But cloud migration doesn’t make sense for everyone, and it could expose a company to some potential difficulties if they select the wrong cloud vendor.
+If the potential benefits of migrating to the cloud are outweighed by the risks, companies face a difficult choice.
 They can either keep their computing infrastructure in-house, or identify cloud vendors capable of providing Service Level Agreements (SLAs) that address potential concerns and implement best practices and tools capable of meeting the specific security needs.

-Establishing why an organization wants to shift to the cloud is a critical question because the answer will dictate what it needs from a cloud provider.
+Establishing why an organization wants to shift to the cloud is a critical question because the answer will dictate what it needs from a cloud computing strategy.
 It will also determine how the next question is answered…

 When most people think about the cloud, they don’t put much thought into how it’s actually structured.
 In reality, any company looking to migrate to the cloud faces a major decision about what type of cloud deployment can be best adapted for their needs.